 impossibilitUDE

-Additionally, Heidegger's existential analysis delves into the temporal structure of human existence - the concepts of past, present, and future intertwine to create our sense of being.
-Within this framework, impossibilitude occupies a unique temporal context – it lives in the gap between the past and an unachievable virtual future.
+Additionally, Heidegger's existential analysis explores the temporal structure of human existence - the concepts of past, present, and future merge to create our sense of being.
+Within this new framework, impossibilitude occupies another, unique temporal context – it lives in the gap between the past and an unachievable virtual future.
 It is the echo of past possibilities not embraced (again by us or the external agents that shape our facticity), reverberating through our present and future existence outside of that reality.
 Heidegger's emphasis on his idea of authenticity, which says that to exist authentically is to be oneself and to choose one’s own possibilities of being, that is, calling us to seize the potentiality of our being, also aligns with the concept.
-Again, at its core, authenticity according to Heidegger is about living one's life in a way that is true to one's own self and potentialities, which, by definition, underscores the idea that we have various potential paths before us - so the feeling of impossibilitude can be intensified when we reflect on the irreversible nature of our past decisions in light of our authentic selves.
+Again, at its core, authenticity according to Heidegger is about living one's life in a way that is true to one's own self and potentialities, which, by definition, underscores the idea that we have various potential paths before us - so the feeling of unease surrounding impossibilitude can be intensified when we reflect on the irreversible nature of our past decisions in light of our authentic selves.